Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 It will teach you which apertures you can use in certain situations using the system.
 Some articles out there say that you can now open up your lens wide-open because you don’t need the “security” of having a slightly deeper depth of field.
 But is that really true for your camera?
 Practice to find out.

-And most important, when it is misbehaving and you need to disable it, how will you focus then?
+And most importantly, when it is misbehaving and you need to disable it, how will you focus then?
 How will you manually (using auto or manual focus) ensure the appropriate face or eye is in focus?

 I hope this article helps you better understand the system’s limitations and prepares you for sharper photos.
 Please leave any comments or questions below.